Jozef Tiso: Conviction and execution

 Tiso was sentenced to death, to deprivation of his civil rights, and to confiscation of all of his property.
 Tiso appealed to President Edvard Beneš and expected a reprieve; his prosecutor had recommended clemency.
 However, no reprieve was forthcoming.
 Wearing his clerical garb and holding a metal crucifix, Tiso was hanged in Bratislava on 18 April 1947.
 The hanging was botched, as the hanging failed to break his neck, causing Tiso to slowly suffocate to death.
-The Czechoslovak government buried him secretly to avoid his tomb becoming a shrine, but Tiso’s far-right followers soon identified his grave at the cemetery of Saint Martin’s Cathedral in Bratislava.
-Decades later, a DNA test in April 2008 confirmed the found remains as Tiso; these were exhumed and reinterred in Saint Emmeram’s Cathedral in Nitra, in accordance with canon law.
+The Czechoslovak government buried him secretly to avoid his tomb becoming a shrine, but Tiso's far-right followers soon identified his grave at the cemetery of Saint Martin's Cathedral in Bratislava.
+Decades later, a DNA test in April 2008 confirmed the found remains as Tiso; these were exhumed and reinterred in Saint Emmeram's Cathedral in Nitra, in accordance with canon law.

 Legacy

 Under communism, Tiso was formulaically denounced as a clerical Fascist.
 With the fall of communism in 1989, and the subsequent independence of Slovakia, heated debate began again on his role.
 James Mace Ward writes in Tiso's biography Priest, Politician, Collaborator (2013): "At its worst, [the debate] was fuel for an ultranationalist attempt to reconstruct Slovak society, helping to destabilize Czechoslovakia.
 At its best, the debate inspired a thoughtful reassessment of Tiso and encouraged Slovaks to grapple with the legacy of collaboration."

-Members of the far-right in admiration of Tiso created a memorial grave in Martin cemetery in October of 2008 to commemorate Tiso.
+Members of the far-right in admiration of Tiso created a memorial grave in Martin cemetery in October 2008 to commemorate Tiso.
 It has since been used as an occasional gathering place for many far-right groups, including the People's Party Our Slovakia.
 Ultranationalist propaganda proclaims Tiso as a "martyr" who "sacrificed his life for his belief and nation", and so tries to paint him as an innocent victim of communism and a saint.